sindresorhus/matcher/readme.md

 Type: `boolean`\
 Default: `false`

-Require all negated patterns to not match and any normal patterns to match at least once.
-Otherwise, it will be a no-match condition.
+A negated pattern always excludes the inputs it matches, whether or not this option is set.
+Setting it also requires every non-negated pattern to match the same input, instead of at least one of them.

 ```js
 import {matcher} from 'matcher';